 5. take one tablespoon before bed and you may have a better nights sleep

-6. your cholesterol will improve
+6. the cholesterol level will improve

 7. your triglycerides can go down